Warning! There have been changes to the course - please refer to the transition information

-IELTS or IELTS equivalent of 6.5 overall, with minimum 6.0 in each band.
+Academic IELTS of 6.5 overall with minimum 6.0 in each band, or equivalent.

-This degree develops students' understanding of the different dimensions of security issues and criminology.
-All subjects are provided through the Department of Security Studies and Criminology and focus on synthesising the latest developments in security studies and criminology.
-They provide an in-depth understanding of theoretical and practical issues at a global, regional and national level.
+In studying this course you will develop an understanding of the different dimensions of security issues and criminology.
+All units are provided through the Department of Security Studies and Criminology and focus on synthesising the latest developments in security studies and criminology.
+These units of study will provide you an in-depth understanding of theoretical and practical issues at a global, regional and national level.

 Recommended Study Pattern